The Bankrate promise

 In addition to buyers and suppliers using futures to hedge and secure prices that work for their business models, futures are also used to speculate about where prices will go next.
 Traders might buy or sell a contract for those corn futures, but they have no desire to ever actually own any of the corn.
 Instead, they’re trying to capitalize on price swings.
 A futures contract can be bought and sold constantly until the expiration date.
 A trader, for example, might buy a futures contract on crude oil at 10:00 a.m. for $70 and sell it at 3:00 p.m. for $72.

 Futures may offer a glimpse of what you ultimately pay for in a range of goods.
-In the past six months, coffee and oil futures have soared as supply and demand issues impacted their prices.
-Unseasonably cold weather in Brazil – the biggest coffee producer – led to the destruction of coffee trees, pushing prices higher.
-Recently, oil prices have surged higher as demand returns following the global pandemic and sanctions on Russia impact supply, leading to higher gas prices at the pump.
+In 2022, coffee and oil futures have soared as supply and demand issues impacted their prices.
+Unseasonably cold weather in Brazil – the biggest coffee producer – led to the destruction of coffee trees, pushing prices higher, though they’ve since declined.
+Oil prices surged higher in the first half of 2022 as demand returned following the global pandemic and sanctions on Russia impacted supply, leading to higher gas prices at the pump.

 Understanding the risk of futures